Cosmian/kms/documentation/docs/cli/main_commands.md

 `--issuer-private-key-id [-k] <ISSUER_PRIVATE_KEY_ID>` The unique identifier of the private key of the issuer.
 A certificate must be linked to that private key if no issuer certificate id is provided

-`--issuer-certificate-id [-c] <ISSUER_CERTIFICATE_ID>` The unique identifier of the certificate of the issuer.
+`--issuer-certificate-id [-i] <ISSUER_CERTIFICATE_ID>` The unique identifier of the certificate of the issuer.
 A private key must be linked to that certificate if no issuer private key id is provided

 `--days [-d] <NUMBER_OF_DAYS>` The requested number of validity days The server may grant a different value